niieani/chunk-splitting-plugin/README.md

 ## Usage

-The simplest way to configure the plugin is to set `maxModulesPerChunk` and `maxModulesPerEntry`.
+Install it `npm install chunk-splitting-plugin` and then the simplest way to configure the plugin is to set `maxModulesPerChunk` and `maxModulesPerEntry`.

 ```js
 // webpack.config.js